-As part of your time being a student, staff member or visitor to campus you might use services (for example the NHS Test and Trace app or a COVID-19 testing facility) that do not provide personal data to Newman University but do provide personal data to external organisations, Therefore you might be interested in the following external links: Coronavirus (COVID-19) Testing Privacy Information, NHS COVID-19 app: Privacy Notice.
+Being a student, staff member or visitor to campus you might use services (for example the NHS Test and Trace app or a COVID-19 testing facility) that do not provide personal data to Newman University but do provide personal data to external organisations, Therefore you might be interested in the following external links: Coronavirus (COVID-19) Testing Privacy Information, NHS COVID-19 app: Privacy Notice.

-The Privacy Notice below is meant to help you understand what personal data we collect about people who report that they have COVID-19 symptoms or test results, book in for an asymptomatic test as part of the on-site testing programme, request a test kit is posted to you, or book a library study space.
+The Privacy Notice below is meant to help you understand what personal data we collect about people who report that they have COVID-19 symptoms or test results, book in for an asymptomatic test as part of the on-site testing programme, collect a home-testing kit, request a test kit is posted to you*, or book a library study space.
 This Privacy Notice explains also why we collect the personal data, what we do with it, how we keep it safe, and your individual rights over it.

 Who are we?